 pgAdmin 4 Configuration

 Fixed Port

 successfully.
 If you need n 4 uses a random port number to ensure it can always run d to use a predictable port number, you can set one here.
 Note y in use, the application will be unable to start.

 Fixed port number? 🗌 Port Number 5050

 Connection Timeout

-Connection Timeout will define how long to wait for pgAdmin to start before the error.
-By default, pgAdmin wait for 90 seconds.
+I define how long to wait for pgAdmin to start before throwing Admin wait for 90 seconds.

 Timeout 90 s econds

 Open Documentation

 By checking this option, all documentation links will open in the default browser instead of in a new window.

 Open Documentation in Default Browser? 🗹

 Save